-And we needn't pick on the traditionally poor countries for examples of uncertainty, loss, and desperation.
-People here in North America are still climbing out of the economic hole that was dug by the creative greed of financial institutions (remember the term 'derivatives'?!) a few years ago.
-The values of houses in parts of the USA are beginning to return to being more than the mortgage.
-This is not restricted to the United States, however, since all around the globe nations and peoples are struggling to recover from economic chickens coming home to roost.
-Strikes, uprisings, street assemblies are becoming more and more common as people react to the realities of crushingly increasing debt and declining revenues with which to address those debts.
+These are themes that are familiar ones today.
+We see it in the desperate refugees from Syria, Lebanon, Afghanistan, Pakistan, and sub-Sahara Africa risking death and suffering deplorable conditions and abuse as they seek to flee oppression and warfare.
+But we needn't focus exclusively on these war-torn and ravaged countries for examples of uncertainty, loss, and desperation.
+People here in North America are still, after almost a decade, climbing out of the economic hole that was dug by the creative greed of financial institutions (remember the term 'derivatives'?!)
+The ever-growing economic disparity between the haves and the have-nots in America has spawned waves of violence.
+All around the globe nations and peoples are struggling to recover from economic chickens coming home to roost.
+Strikes, uprisings, and street assemblies erupt more and more often as people react to the realities of crushingly increasing debt and declining revenues with which to address those debts.

 These increasing global economic pressures are also manifesting, not surprisingly, in political pressures.
 Increasing competition for both resources and international sales are causing border frictions to escalate.
 Tensions in the Middle East continue to erupt in civil wars.
 China continues to exercise military muscle, building the second-largest navy in the world.
+Emerging nationalistic isolationism is generating anti-immigrant protests throughout Europe - the Brexit being a classic example.
+The failed coup in Turkey and the punitive aftermath illustrates a rising tension in much of the world.
+And even in the American presidential election one side is throwing gasoline on the fires of fear to promote their cause.
+Locally the media focuses on gang violence to help sell papers and boost viewer ratings.
+We begin to wonder if it is all going off the rails, and wonder how it could happen to us, peaceful and law-abiding people.